CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 ### Backend microservices

-Microservices are created and operated by CA API Live Creator.
+Sample microservices are created and operated by CA API Live Creator.
+In real life, it can be any microservices.
 It is configured with Mutual TLS Authentication which to accept connection from Microgateway nodes only.

 Admin service: `lac-admin`